Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: The quantum nuclear evolution

 where $\br$ are the electron positions, $\ket{\psi_{\text{ion}}}$ is the wave-function of ions and $\ket{\psi_{\text{el}}[\bR]}$ is the electronic ground state with the ions fixed in the $\bR$ position.

+In the whole manuscript, we use bold fonts to indicate vectors or matrices; products between them are the standard rows-by-columns product.
+For quantum operators and wave-functions, we use the Dirac notation: we use a hat $\hat{\cdot}$ to distinguish quantum operators from real numbers.

-In this work, we focus in physical properties that depends only on ions.
+In this work, we focus on physical properties that depend only on ions.
 For this reason, we will drop the $_{\text{ion}}$ index from the wave-function, and $\ket{\psi}$ always refers to the nuclear wave-function $\ket{\psi_{\text{ion}}}$.
-Within BO approximation, the ionic wave-function obeys to the Scroedinger equation with a BO Hamiltonian $\Hbo$:
+Within BO approximation, the ionic wave-function obeys the Schroedinger equation with a BO Hamiltonian $\Hbo$:

-where $\hat p_i$ is the momentum operator of nucleus $i$, $m_i$ the mass of the $i$-th atom.
+where $\hat p_a$ is the momentum operator of nucleus $a$, $m_a$ the mass of the $a$-th atom.
+To use a compact notation, each index indicates both atomic and Cartesian components, so, if not differently specified, it ranges from 1 to $3N$ ($N$ is the number of atoms).
 The BO potential $V(\bR)$ is the ionic energy landscape, obtained as the ground state energy of the electronic problem with ions fixed in positions $\bR$.
 The BO energy landscape $V(\bR)$ is usually obtained \emph{ab initio} by solving the electronic problem with fixed nuclei within DFT or HF approximations.

 This work aims to describe how (nuclear) physical properties change in time when the system in equilibrium is perturbed by an external probe.
 This is the typical setup for any experiment: when $t < t_0$, the system is in equilibrium.
-At $t = t_0$, it starts interacting with an external time-dependent perturbation $V^{(1)}(\bR, t)$.
+At $t = t_0$, it starts interacting with an external time-dependent perturbation $\Vext(\bR, t)$.
 We are interested in the expectation value of a generic nuclear observable $\hat \Acal$ at time $t > t_0$.

 At $T = \SI{0}{\kelvin}$, the nuclear wave-function in equilibrium satisfies the static Schroedinger equation: